 Today I had two meetings scheduled in rumii.
-The first one, was kind of bust because I couldn’t get the HTC Vive to be found by the computer.
+The first one, was kind of a bust because I couldn’t get the HTC Vive to be found by the computer.
 I started SteamVR and it showed that everything was connected.
 I started up rumii and it ran without a problem.
 I put on the Vive, put it displayed darkness.

 I went back to my laptop.
 The HMD icon on SteamVR showed that the Vive was is rest mode.
 SteamVR claimed that all I needed to do was move the HMD a little and it would wake up.
 Shouldn’t the Vive have woken up when I put it on my head then?